 Arranged marriage is a practice which is both controversial and a historically significant societal function.
 Not so long ago, arranged marriage was very common in all parts of the world.
 Marriage was more of a contract than anything else, and was common and expected among all classes and cultures.

 Marriages up until around the 18th century were usually organized by family members, and various negotiations had to take place regarding finances, suitability, and various obligations.
 The process of arranged marriage has differed in different parts of the world and time periods.
 Sometimes the couple were allowed to meet first, and sometimes they just saw a photograph before the wedding!

 In some parts of the world, arranged marriage is still very much a normal arrangement.
 In most developed and secular countries it has all but died out in place of a more liberal approach to marriage and relationships, but in countries such as India, Pakistan, and in tribal areas of South America, arrange marriage is still the standard.

-When it comes to Japan, there is a long history of arranged marriage (omiai) which still exists today.
+Japan has a long history of arranged marriage, called omiai.
 Japan has changed its views somewhat and nowadays many people are choosing partners whom they know and love, but it is estimated that around 5% to 6% of Japanese still go down the arranged marriage route and opt to have their partners chosen for them.

 Who are these people?
 Why do they choose to allow a marriage-broker to find them a life partner?
 Let’stake a look at this tradition which has still persisted in Japan until this day.